Indian Polity / Union Executive

 Electoral College

-- The electoral college for electing the President consists of the elected members of both Lok Sabha and Rajya Sabha and all the elected
+The electoral college consists of the elected members of both Lok Sabha and Rajya Sabha and all the elected members of the

-members of the Legislative Assemblies of different states of India and the Union territories of Puducherry and Delhi.
+Legislative Assemblies of different states of India and the Union territories of Puducherry, Delhi and Jammu & Kashmir.

 - Nominated members are not eligible to participate in the Presidential elections.